 Indicator Target Outcome: Trigger Point 14.7 Local Local Centre Health Check: Amount of non-retail uses in Local Centres.
-No permission granted for Non-retail development that is contrary to Policy EcW5.
-1 or more non-retail developments permitted contrary to Policy EcW5 in any 1 year.
-Perfo rmance Outcome: Adop otion Previous data AMR 2022 - 2023 e were 92 Non-Retail Units in ocal Centres in 2016.
-There are 94 Non-Retail Units in the Local Centres in 2022.
-There are 95 Non-Retail Units in the Local Centres in 2023.
-Anal Analysis: The number of non-retail A1 units within local centres has increased by one since the last monitoperiod.
-38 out of the 95 units are non-A units, therefore 57 of the 95 are either A2 or A3 units.
-This keeping with the ethos of Policy EcW5, which sees the key role of our local centres as provide community services, local shops, businesses, and employment together with the objectives of Planning Wales (PPW Edition 11), which supports complementary commercial development v local centres. re either A2 or A3 units.
-This is in our local centres as providing her with the objectives of Policy Actio on: Development plan policies are be There is no cause for review. ing implemented effectively.
+No permission granted for Non-retail development that is contrary to Policy EcW5. l or more non-retail developments permitted contrary to Policy EcW5 in any 1 year.
+Perfo rmance Outcome: Adop otion Previous data AMR 2023 - 2024 e were 92 Non-Retail Units in ocal Centres in 2016.
+There are 95 Non-Retail Units in the Local Centres in 2022.
+There are 111 Non-Retail Units in the Local Centres in 2023.
+Analysis: The number of non-retail A1 units within local centres has increased by 15 since the last monitoring perio period.
+55 out of the 111 units are non-A units, 56 of the 111 are either A2 or A3 units.
+This is in keeping

+The number of non-retail A1 units within local centres has increased by 15 since the last monitoring period.
+55 out of the 111 units are non-A units, 56 of the 111 are either A2 or A3 units.
+This is in keeping with the ethos of Policy EcW5, which sees the key role of our local centres as providing community services, local shops, businesses, and employment together with the objectives of Policy Planning Wales (PPW Edition 12), which supports complementary commercial development within local centres.

+Action: Development plan policies are being implemented effectively.
+There is no cause for review.

+15. 15.
+TOURISM, LEISURE AND RECREATION

+LDP Objective 15: To support sustainable tourism, leisure and recreation developments and

+ourage an all year round tour 1

-Polic Policy Reference: EcW7 & SW13.
+Polic y Reference: EcW7 & SW13.

-SA O A Objective Reference: 1, 7, 16 & 17.
+SA O bjective Reference: 1, 7, 16 & 17.

-Indic :ator Target Outcome: Trigger Point
+Indic ator Target Trigger Point

+Outcome:

 15.3 Local Number of applications approved that would result in the loss of tourism or leisure or recreation facilities.
 No permission granted contrary to Policy SW13 that would result in the unjustified loss of tourism, or leisure or recreation facilities.
-1 or more applications permittee contrary to Policy SW13.
+1 or more applications permitted contrary to Policy SW13.

 Perfo ormance Outcome:

-Ado ption Previous data AMR 2022 - 2023
+Ado otion Previous data AMR 2023 - 2024

 N/a No applications permitted contrary to Policy SW13.
 No applications permitted contrary to Policy SW13.

-Anal ysis: · · · ·
+Anal ysis:

 No applications were approved, during the monitoring period, that were contrary to Policy SW13, and that subsequently would result in the loss of tourism, leisure or recreation facilities.

-As a As a consequence of the above, it is considered that Policy SW13 is functioning effectively.
+As a consequence of the above, it is considered that Policy SW13 is functioning effectively.

-Action: Development plan policies are being implemented effectively.
+Actio Action: Development plan policies are being implemented effectively.
 There is no cause for review.

 16. RENEWABLE ENERGY

-LDP Objective 16: To promote renewable and low carbon energy.
+LDP Objective 16: To promo te renewable and low carbon energy.

 Policy Reference: EcW8 & EcW9.

 SA Objective Reference: 4, 6, 9, 10 & 11.

 Indicator Target Outcome: Trigger Point

-16.1 Local The capacity of renewable energy developments (electricity) permitted (MWe).
-To secure planning permissions for 12.5 MWe of electricity generation by 2021.
-To secure planning permissions for 25 MWe of electricity generation by 2026.
-To secure planning permissions for 37.4 MWe of electricity generation by 2031.
-Failure to secure planning permissions for 7.17 MWe of electricity generation by 2021 by 10%.
+The capacity of renew energy developmer (electricity) permitted (N 12.5 MWe of electricity generation Failure to secure planning permissions for 7.17 MWe of electricity generation by 2021 by 10%.
 Failure to secure planning permissions for 14.33 MWe of electricity generation by 2026 by 10%.
 Failure to secure planning permissions for 21.5 MWe of electricity generation by 2031 by 10%.

+Performance Outcome:

-Performance Outcome: Adoption Previous data AMR 2022 - 2023
+Adoption Previous data AMR 2023 - 2024

-N/a 0MWe permitted during the 1MWe permitted during the
+N/a 0MWe permitted during the monitoring period.
+0MWe permitted during the monitoring period.

-monitoring period. monitoring period.

 Analysis:

-as approved, over the monitoring
+No renewable energy developments, that generated electricity, were permitted over the monitoring

-installation of a local energy ce entre, comprising a combined hec at & power plant (CHP) which
+period.